zsniko/RTL_ARM/README.md

-# ARM Single Core 4 Pipeline CPU RTL Design
+# RTL Design of a 4 stage pipelined ARMv3 CPU

-This project is the RTL design of an ARM single core 4 pipeline CPU.
+This project is the RTL design of an ARMv3 4-stage pipelined CPU.
 It is implemented in VHDL and can be simulated using GHDL.

 ![pipeline](Images/structure_pipeline.png)